 110g icing sugar

-2. In a small saucepan on a medium heat, melt the 150ml of honey, 80g of unsalted butter and 50g of dark brown muscovado sugar.
+2. In a small saucepan over a medium heat, melt the honey, butter and the dark muscovado sugar together.
 Once melted take off the heat and pour straight into the dry mixture.
-Mix with a wooden spoon until you have a wet dough and then leave to cool for 10 minutes covered with a tea towel.
-Now is a good time to preheat your oven to 180°C/160°C fan/350F/gas mark 4.
+Mix with a wooden spoon until you have a wet dough.
+Leave to cool for a few minutes or until the dough is cool enough to handle.
+Preheat an oven to 180°C/160°C fan/350°F/gas mark 4.

 3. The dough will still be warm but easy to work with.
 Using your hands pick up around 35g of dough (about the size of a walnut) roll into a ball and divide between 2 lined baking trays, spacing out evenly to allow room for the biscuits to expand.
 Using the back of table spoon, flatten each ball slightly into a disk shape (although they should spread out slightly naturally on their own).